Read This First

 Prompt 2: Such ideologies tend to appeal to nearly every personality type.
 Explain why this might be so.

-The central claim is this: Ideologies that create the illusion of explanatory depth tend to have a broad appeal, attracting individuals across a wide spectrum of personality types.
+In plain terms: Ideologies that create the illusion of explanatory depth tend to have a broad appeal, attracting individuals across a wide spectrum of personality types.

 Humans are social creatures with a deep-seated desire to belong to a group.
 Ideologies often foster a strong sense of community, offering a shared identity, values, and goals.
 This can be particularly appealing to people who feel isolated or disconnected.